tanvir-alam-sk/assignment-8-raf/README.md

     ```bash
     docker-compose run scrapy crawl tripCrawler
     ```
     Or, you can use Portainer to run the Scrapy spider by clicking on the `Containers` tab, then clicking on the `scraper_Container` container, and then clicking on the `Start` button.

+    You can see the scraped data in the `hotels` table in the `scraping_db` database in `http://localhost:5050/browser/`

-7. Run the tests:When we ran `docker-compose up -d --build` in the `trip_crawler` directory, it automatically started the tests and stoped after running the tests.
+7. Run the tests: When we ran `docker-compose up -d --build` in the `trip_crawler` directory, it automatically started the tests and stoped after running the tests.
 To run the tests manually, you can use the following command:
     ```bash
     docker-compose run tests pytest --cov=trip_crawler tests/ --cov-report=html
     ```